The WW2 Roll of Honour:

 Buried Gendringen Cemetery, Holland, A. 2.

-He joined the R.A.F, in 1937, when he was 19 years of age.
-His career with the Air Force was marked with great success, having qualified in various examinations and tests for his responsible duties.
+He joined the RAF in 1937, when he was 19.
+Unlike his school years, his career with the air force was marked with great success, and he qualified in various examinations and tests for his responsible duties.
+He continued his sporting activities and was successful in long distance running in RAF competitions.

-Private14892356 A. J. Priestley
+Private 14892356 A. J. Priestley

 2nd Bn., East Lancashire Regiment